pennmem/neurorad_pipeline/README.md

 ## TODO:

-1) Currently the localization pipeline also writes out the desired montage, similar to how event_creation handles both ephys and behavioral data.
- It may be desirable to decouple these further, and split them into separate commands.

-2) Localizing "extra" bipolar pairs.
+1) Localizing "extra" bipolar pairs.
 If one contact is skipped in the middle of a strip or grid, I think it's fair to use the localization for the skipped electrode as the localization for the new bipolar pair.
 If multiple contacts are skipped, perhaps we shouldn't create a bipolar pair at all, as the analysis is now based on a radically different distance.
 Currently this behavior is